 We have a lot to talk about as it relates to Rush.

-Um I have my own stu my own side of things.
+I have my own side of things.

-I I've been close with his family.
+I've been close with his family.

-And let me start by saying I know that his wife Catherine was the love of his life.
+And let me start by saying I know that his wife, Catherine, was the love of his life.

-Uh she gave an incredible tribute to him, and I'm gonna play it at the start of Russia's show today.
+And I'm going to play it at the start of Russia's show today.

-Uh I know Russia's family.
+I know Russia's family.

 I haven't had a contract in radio and TV that wasn't done by a good friend of this program, David Limbaugh.

-Um, it's just a loss.
+It's just a loss.

-It's a very deep, profound, irreplaceable icon.
+It's a very deep, profound, irreplaceable icon, broadcasting icon.

 And he's right.

-And he had, he transformed radio, and I'll go through this story through as the program goes through this afternoon.
+And I'll go through this story as the program goes through this afternoon.

-And transformed single-handedly saved AM radio.
+And he transformed, single-handedly saved AM radio, single-handedly.

 And no one else would have ever been capable of doing any of this.

-All of us that are broadcasters in talk radio, and I would even argue Rush Limbaugh paved the way for Fox News.
+All of us that are broadcasters in talk radio, and I would even argue, Rush Limbaugh paved the way for Fox News and even these liberal networks that give strong opinion.

 And just nobody could match it.